A matcha espresso latte is easy to make at home. Blending milk with matcha green tea and espresso, it's kind of like a

 This recipe is an adaptation from Jacobs.
 It pairs milk with matcha green tea and espresso.
-An espresso green tea latte with milk seems like an unusual pairing at first, but in many parts of urban Asia, it’s a popular beverage choice.
+Mixing espresso with green tea and milk seems like an unusual pairing at first, but it's a popular beverage choice in many parts of urban Asia.
 And delicious besides!

 The smooth creaminess of Japanese Matcha Green Tea blends well with the dark roast of the espresso.
-In a variation, you can replace dairy milk with pure almond milk for an added layer of depth and flavor.
+You can replace dairy milk with pure almond milk for an added layer of depth and flavor in a variation.